usubalang/usuba/_posts/2020-04-09-crypto-DSLs.md

 ---
 layout: post
-title: Languages for cryptography
+title: DSLs for cryptography
-date: "2020-03-19 00:00:00"
+date: "2020-04-09 00:00:00"
 description: Presentation of some languages cryptography, and their differences/similarities with Usuba
 lang: en
 locale: en_US
 author: Darius Mercadier
-excerpt:
+excerpt: Cryptol started from the observation that due to the lack of standard for specifying cryptographic algorithms, papers described their ciphers using a combination of english (too ambiguous) and pseudo-codes (ill-suited to describe mathematical operations) while providing reference implementations in C (too low-level)
-comments: false
+comments: true
-hidden: true
+hidden: false
 ---

 ### Cryptol